cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 The purpose of this ADR is to provide node operators with more flexibility in defining how or where state sync should look for application snapshots.
-More precisely, it enables state sync to support the bootstrap of nodes from application snapshots obtained _out-of-band_ by operators.
+More precisely, it enables state sync to support the bootstrap of nodes from application snapshots obtained _out-of-band_ by operators, available to the node _locally_.
+Applications dump snapshots into an exportable format, which can be then obtained by the operators and placed on the syncing node.
+The node can then sync locally without transfering snapshots via the network.
 The goal is to provide an alternative to the mechanism currently adopted by state sync, discovering and fetching application snapshots from peers in the network, in order to address the above mentioned limitations, while preserving most of state sync's operation.

 The ADR presents two solutions:

-> 1. The first solution is implemented by the application and was proposed and implemented by the SDK (PR #16067 and #16061).
+1. The first solution is implemented by the application and was proposed and implemented by the SDK (PR [#16067][sdk-pr2] and [#16061][sdk-pr1] ).
 This ADR describes the solution in a general way, proividing guidlines to non-SDK based applications if they wish to implement their own local state sync.
-> 2. The second part of the ADR proposes a more general solution, that uses ABCI to achieve the same behaviour achieved by the SDK.
+2. The second part of the ADR proposes a more general solution, that uses ABCI to achieve the same behaviour achieved by the SDK.

 ## Alternative Approaches

-> This section contains information around alternative options that were considered
-> before making a decision.
-It should contain an explanation on why the alternative
-> approach(es) were not chosen.

 ### Strengthen p2p-based state sync